-Grow Sweet Annie for Fresh or Dried Bouquets and Wreaths
+Grow Sweet Annie for Fresh and Dried Bouquets

-Being an artemisia it joins some other artemisias that are often called wormwood, though the term usually refers to Artemisia absinthium, which has a psychoactive compound, thujone.
+Being an artemisia it joins some other artemisias that are often called wormwood, though that term usually refers to Artemisia absinthium, which has a psychoactive compound, thujone.

 Most of the wormwoods have a strong, pleasant fragrance, and Sweet Annie has one of the sweetest and most pleasant.